What to Do if You Are Experiencing Back Pain After a Car Accident

 • The impact of an airbag

-• Other injuries you suffer during the accident
+• Serious injuries to your back during the accident

 The human body is not always sturdy enough to absorb the force of a car accident.
 Your accident may have caused new injuries or worsened preexisting conditions.
-Whatever the cause of your accident-related back pain, you must get a clear diagnosis and begin the healing process.
+Whatever the cause of your accident-related back pain, you deserve relief.
+You do not have to live with debilitating pain.

 Back Injuries That May Be Causing Your Back Pain After a Car Accident